 - A pinch of salt

 - 1/3 cup sliced almonds

 - Preheat oven to 350.

-- Cook the fusilli for 10 minutes according to the directions on the package.
+- Prepare Zone PastaRx Fusilli according to the directions on the package.
 Drain and set aside.

-- In a medium to large mixing bowl, with a fork or whisk, lightly beat together the egg whites, sour cream, cottage cheese, milk, agave syrup, vanilla extract, salt and cinnamon until well blended.
-You will still see the cottage cheese curds.
+- In a medium to large mixing bowl, lightly whisk together the egg whites, sour cream, cottage cheese, milk, agave syrup, vanilla extract, salt and cinnamon until well blended.
+(You will still see the cottage cheese curds).

-- Stir in the either the raspberries or the pineapple.
+- Stir in the raspberries.
 Add the cooked fusilli and toss well.

 - Transfer the mixture to the prepared baking pan, evenly distributing the liquid and fusilli throughout the pan.
 Top with the sliced almonds.